toptensoftware/flashy/flashy/README.md

 * Install Flashy on both the Windows host and the WSL2 operating system and let it find itself.

-When flashy is launched in a WSL-2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process where it has access to serial ports.
-For this to work, Flashy needs to be installed as an npm global tool on the Windows host machine as well as the WSL guest operating system.
+When flashy is launched in a WSL-2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process from where it has access to serial ports.
+For this to work, Flashy needs to be installed as an npm global tool on both the Windows host machine and the WSL guest operating system.

 ie: